 Mytilus edulis is regarded as euryoxic, tolerant of a wide range of oxygen concentrations including zero (Zandee et al., 1986; Wang & Widdows 1991; Gosling, 1992; Zwaan de & Mathieu 1992; Diaz & Rosenberg 1995; Gray et al., 2002).
 Diaz & Rosenberg (1995) suggest it is resistant to severe hypoxia.
-Adult mytilids exhibited high tolerance of anoxia in laboratory tests, e.g. Theede et al., (1969) reported $LD{50}$ of 35 days for Mytilus edulis exposed to 0.21 mg/l $O_2$ at $10^{\circ}$ C, which was reduced to 25 days with the addition of sulphide (50 mg/l $Na_2$ S.9 $H_2$ O).
+Adult mytilids exhibited high tolerance of anoxia in laboratory tests, e.g. Theede et al., (1969) reported LD50of 35 days for Mytilus edulis exposed to 0.21 mg/l O2 at 10 °C, which was reduced to 25 days with the addition of sulphide (50 mg/l Na2S.9H2O).
 Jorgensen (1980) observed, by diving, the effects of hypoxia (0.2 -1 mg/l) on benthic macrofauna in marine areas in Sweden over a 3-4 week period.
 Mussels were observed to close their shell valves in response to hypoxia and survived for 1-2 weeks before dying (Cole et al., 1999; Jorgensen, 1980).

 All life stages show high levels of tolerance to low oxygen levels.
-Mytilus edulis larvae, for example, are tolerant down to 1.0 ml/l, and although the growth of late-stage larvae is depressed in hypoxic condition, the settlement behaviour does not seem to be affected (Diaz & Rosenberg, 1995).
+Mytilus edulis larvae, for example, are tolerant down to 1.0 ml/l, and although the growth of late stage larvae is depressed in hypoxic condition, the settlement behaviour does not seem to be affected (Diaz & Rosenberg, 1995).
 Based on the available evidence Mytilus edulis are considered to be resistant to periods of hypoxia and anoxia although sub-lethal effects on feeding and growth may be expected.

-Sensitivity assessment Mytilus edulis is considered to be not sensitive to de-oxygenation at the pressure benchmark.
-Resistance is, therefore, assessed as 'High', resilience as 'High' (no effect to recover from), and sensitivity assessed as 'Not sensitive' at the benchmark level.
+Sensitivity assessment Mytilus edulis is considered to be 'Not Sensitive' to de-oxygenation at the pressure benchmark.
+Resistance is therefore assessed as 'High' and resilience as 'High' (no effect to recover from), resulting in a sensitivity of 'Not sensitive'.